lschierer/RUT/packages/luke/20050914/the-deplorable-state-of-china.md

 ---

-title: the deplorable state of China
+title: "the deplorable state of China"
 date: 2005-09-14 19:17:51
 tags:
   -  morality-religion